View on GitHub

 - Free Complimentaty account 200$ USD credits for 30 days + limited free access for 12 months

-PAYG Pay-As-You-Go Sign-up online with a Credit Card None, publicly availabile list prices apply
+PAYG Pay-As-You-Go Sign-up online with a Credit Card None, publicly available list prices apply

-CSP Cloud Solutions Provider Buy via a Microsoft Partner Negotiated with the CSP partner, typicvally limited
+CSP Cloud Solutions Provider Buy via a Microsoft Partner Negotiated with the CSP partner, typically limited

 EA Enterprise Account Buy directly from Microsoft via the volume licensing program previously used for software liceses Negotiated with Mictosoft and based on the total value of the commitment, can be significant